Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 ### Portability

-As at 2023-10-19, this workflow uses `nci-parallel` utility to parallelise processing across the NCI Gadi cluster.
-As such, it curently works only on NCI Gadi.
+This workflow uses `nci-parallel` utility to parallelise processing across the NCI Gadi cluster.
+As such, it curently works out of the box only on NCI Gadi.

-Users are free to adapt it for use on other platforms, for example by replacing the `nci-parallel` parallelisation method with Open-MPI or job arrays.
+Users are free to adapt it for use on other platforms, for example by replacing the `nci-parallel` parallelisation method with Open-MPI, job arrays, or simple for-loops.

 A future release will see the workflow written in Nextflow.
 This imminent release will be portable.